Governing Board Members

 Lived Experience Member, Sound Cities Association Appointee

-Kent Hay is the Human Services Director for the City of Auburn and oversees the Department of Anti-Homelessness.
-Kent Hay has worked for the City of Auburn since 2020 and has worked within the social services and criminal justice field for over 20 years.
-He believes that everyone should have access to true (within their price range) affordable housing and that everyone experiencing homelessness South King County should have access to sheltering within their city.
+Kent Hay is the Human Services Director for the City of Renton.
+He was previously the Human Services Director at the City of Auburn and oversaw the Department of Anti-Homelessness and has worked within the social services and criminal justice field for over 25 years.
+He believes that everyone should have access to true (within their price range) affordable housing and that everyone experiencing homelessness in South King County should have access to sheltering within their city.